ROCm/hipfort/docs/how-to/migration-guide.rst

 ``<LIB>_BUILD_FORTRAN_TESTS`` (for example
-``-DROCSPARSE_BUILD_FORTRAN_BINDINGS=OFF``) win over the global spelling when set. ``<LIB>_FORTRAN_COMPILER_DIR`` overrides the per-compiler subdirectory name described in `Where the files install`_, which matters only at a site that installs several compilers' artifacts side by side.
+``-DROCSPARSE_BUILD_FORTRAN_BINDINGS=OFF``) win over the global spelling when set. ``<LIB>_FORTRAN_COMPILER_DIR`` overrides the per-compiler subdirectory name described in `Where the files install`_.
+You do not need it merely because a prefix holds several compilers' artifacts, since that case resolves on its own; it is for naming a directory the compiler alone does not imply, such as a version-suffixed ``gfortran-13.3.0``, or for selecting one deliberately.

 The interface tiers themselves do not change: the raw ``type(c_ptr)`` surface is Fortran 2003 and is always present, the ergonomic array overloads are